rowan-walshe/CSGOMusicPlayer/README.md

 #### Known issues

-1. If you are using spotify and an advert is playing when your state changes then sometimes it won't play/pause the music when it stops
+1. If you are using spotify and an advert is playing when your state changes then sometimes it won't play/pause the music when it stops.
+Fixes:
 	* Play/pause the music when the advert has finished
 	* Pay for spotify premium so there are no adds